 The process of ‘neoliberal restructuring’ for the benefit of multinational invasion across the world, through South America, Asia and Africa, as well as post-cold war Eastern Europe, has been executed through the simultaneous fulfilment of a combination of inter-related factors.

-Powerful trading blocks such as the United States and the European Union make a nonsense of the assumption that “freetrade” is what constitutes the world trading system, as they have instilled a degree of protection in the face of rigorously applied world trade rules which are fully applied to nations in the South (such as the farming sectors in the US and EU through a widely-acknowledged ‘bending of the rules’ on agricultural subsidies which has led to the dumping of agricultural produce on world markets, driving down world prices to the detriment of farming sectors in the South, quite apart from the political use of food-aid by the USA).
+Powerful trading blocks such as the United States and the European Union make a nonsense of the assumption that “freetrade” is what constitutes the world trading system, as they have instilled a degree of protection in the face of rigorously applied world trade rules which are fully applied to nations in the South (such as the farming sectors in the US and EU through a widely-acknowledged ‘bending of the rules’ on agricultural subsidies which has allowed producers to sell nearer to or sometimes even below cost, driving down world prices to the detriment of exporters in the South, quite apart from the political use of food-aid by the USA).
 “Subsidies are basically a transfer of money from the pockets of taxpayers to large corporate farmers, so that they can stay in business despite low prices, and to the ones who benefit the most – the Cargills and ADMs of the world who have all this grain that they’re giving away at giveaway prices and using to capture markets around the world and drive small farmers out of business in Mexico, India , Africa, Asia and South America”, (quote by Peter Rosset, who was executive director of the Oakland, California-based Institute for Food and Development Policy).
 Transnational corporations such as Cargill – the largest grain transnational corporation in the world – hold structural control of the global food system in terms of integration up and down the food chain in that it has mill, storage and port facilities all over the world for it’s massive trading in grain supplies and processing (and so, holds the world-price of grain within it’s grasp).

 Within the global food system, the gap between producer prices and retail prices has grown over time, with the price-index of commodities falling by 47% between 1982 and 2001.
 According to the UN Commission on Trade & Development (UNCTAD), annual export earnings of coffee-producing countries in the early 1990s were US$10-12 billion, whilst the value of global retail sales were £30 billion.
 However, by 2002, while retail sales exceeded £70 billion, coffee-producing countries received only £5.5 billion, as global oversupply reduced prices.
-Coffee producers are involved in a global market where 3 TNCs (Nestle, Kraft and Proctor & Gamble) account for 45% of roasting activities, whilst 4 companies account for 40% of cocoa grinding, while in soy and livestock, 3 of the same companies have the lion’s share of crushing and feed production in South America and Europe.
-(Vorley).
+Concentration of economic power by traders, processors and retailers through corporate concentration in the vertical integration of agrifood chains has occurred, with ATNCs grabbing a large chunk of this concentration, such as the coffee market where 3 companies (Nestle, Kraft & Proctor & Gamble) account for 45% of the global market, whilst 4 companies account for 40% of cocoa grinding, while in soy and livestock, 3 of the same companies have the lion’s share of crushing and feed production in South America and Europe (Vorley).

-The global food system is crucial to the livelihoods of the majority of the world’s population, being as it is the case that half of the population of the developing world is rural, with 1.3 billion working in agriculture (2003 figures – Vorley).
-Family-scale producers worldwide face downward pressure on market prices for many agricultural products because of large suppliers with their own value-chains.
-While across the industrialised world, farm incomes have fallen over time, in the developing world, the rural peasantry have been further pushed into poverty, migration and loss of livelihood.
-With 90% of total cocoa production estimated to come from smallholdings of less than 5 hectares, the developing country contribution to the value-added element of the retail product cocoa fell to 28% in 1998-2000 from around 60% in 1970/72 (Vorley).
+The global food system is crucial to the livelihoods of the majority of the world’s population (in 2003, half of the population of the developing world was rural, with 1.3 billion working in agriculture) (2003 figures – Vorley).
+Downward pressure on market prices for many agricultural products negatively affects farming incomes across the world, flushing small farmers out of the market-driven system the world over in both the developed and developing world, with primary producers in the south being more numerous in number and affected disproportionately even worse, pushed into loss of livelihood, poverty and migration.
+Farmers are at the mercy of bulk-commodity supply ATNCs who can source production from anywhere in the world.
+In 2003, 90% of total cocoa production was estimated to come from smallholdings of less than 5 hectares; the developing country contribution to the value-added element of the retail product cocoa fell to 28% in 1998-2000 from around 60% in 1970/72 (Vorley).

 Liberalisation of commodity trading on world markets magnifies market volatility.
 For instance, the volume of the cocoa future’s trade was estimated to be 10 times greater than world cocoa production in 2003 (Food Inc. Corporate concentration from farm to consumer, by Bill Vorley, 2003).
 In 2000, for each bushel of wheat produced by US farmers, 16 bushels were traded on commodity exchanges.
 For soyabeans, 1 bushel was produced for every 31 traded (Vorley).